barsoom/content_translator/README.md

 A webservice to translate content using WebTranslateIt and keep track of mappings to local ids.

-This app is designed with reliablity in mind.
+This app is designed with reliability in mind.
 It will retry calls both to the client app and to the WTI service as needed.

 This app follows the model of [gridlook](https://github.com/barsoom/gridlook) to keep things simple: one deployment per client project.